Eagle Mountain, Utah: Education

-Eagle Mountain is located in the Alpine School District and currently has seven elementary schools (Eagle Valley, Hidden Hollow, Mountain Trails, Pony Express, Blackridge, Brookhaven, and Silver Lake).
-Frontier Middle School serves students in grades 7–8 except those in the Silverlake area, who attend Vista Heights Middle School in Saratoga Springs.
+Eagle Mountain is located in the Alpine School District.
+It has eight elementary schools, Eagle Valley, Hidden Hollow, Mountain Trails, Pony Express, Blackridge, Brookhaven, Silver Lake, and Desert Sky.
+Frontier Middle School serves students in grades 7–8, except those in the Silverlake area, who attend Vista Heights Middle School in Saratoga Springs.

 Cedar Valley High School opened in August 2019.
 Some in the Silverlake area attend Westlake High School.
-Samuel Jarman is the superintendent of schools.
+Dr. Shane J. Farnsworth is the superintendent of Alpine School District.

-The city also has two public charter schools (The Ranches Academy and Rockwell Charter High School).
+The city has three public charter schools, The Ranches Academy, John Hancock Charter School, and Rockwell Charter High School.

 Infrastructure

 Transportation

-The six major roads running into Eagle Mountain are Utah State Route 73, which runs through the northern part of the city and along its western edge into Cedar Fort, Eagle Mountain Blvd, which goes straight to the city center, Ranches Pkwy which provides access to the Ranches from Utah State Route 73, Aviator Ave which runs from Eagle Mountain Blvd to Pony Express Pkwy by the new Cedar Valley High School, Pole Canyon Blvd which provides access from White Hills to City Center, and Pony Express Pkwy, which was extended east to Redwood road in Saratoga Springs in 2010.
+The six major roads running into Eagle Mountain include SR-73, which runs through the northern part of the city and along its western edge into Cedar Fort.
+Eagle Mountain Blvd goes straight to the city center.
+Ranches Pkwy provides access to the Ranches from SR-73.
+Aviator Ave runs from Eagle Mountain Blvd to Pony Express Pkwy, by the new Cedar Valley High School.
+Pole Canyon Blvd provides access from White Hills to City Center.
+The Pony Express Pkwy was extended east to Redwood road in Saratoga Springs in 2010.
 This was done to facilitate access with the rest of Utah County via connection with Pioneer Crossing, the east-west connector from Redwood Road to I-15.

-SR-73, Eagle Mountain Boulevard, and Ranches Parkway provide regional access to the city from Salt Lake Valley, and Pioneer Crossing, Redwood Road, and Pony Express Parkway provide access to the city from Utah County, although the city center sits at least 15 mi from the two valleys' main transportation corridor along Interstate 15.
-The Utah Department of Transportation is in the process of building a western freeway for the Salt Lake Valley (the Mountain View Corridor), which will connect to SR-73 only a few miles from the city.
+SR-73, Eagle Mountain Boulevard, and Ranches Parkway provide regional access to the city from Salt Lake Valley.
+Pioneer Crossing, Redwood Road, and Pony Express Parkway provide access to the city from Utah Valley.
+The city center sits at least 15 mi from the two valleys' main transportation corridor along I-15.
+The Utah Department of Transportation is in the process of building a western freeway for the Salt Lake Valley, the Mountain View Corridor, which will connect to SR-73, only a few miles from the city.

-In 2008, the Utah Transit Authority (UTA) began service on an express bus route (#806) into Eagle Mountain.
+In 2008, the Utah Transit Authority began service on an express bus route (#806) into Eagle Mountain.
 It is the first UTA bus to service the city.
+It runs exclusively on weekday mornings and evenings for commuters.